ankitpatil-ap/OCR-Andriod-App/README.md

 # Setup
 1. Clone this repository.
 2. Open a new project in Android Studio and select the folder containing this repository.
+3. Be patience it will take time to Build Gradle, once Gradle Build successfully.
-3. Run the app in Android Studio.
+4. Run the app in Android Studio.

 #Here, Thats how it works